opencast/opencast.github.io/communication.md

 # Communications

-These are the official mailing lists of the Opencast Community.
-If you are seeking support for installing or operating Opencast, we recommend subscribing to the Opencast users list.
-Posting requires an account for GMail.
+These are the official communication channels of the Opencast Community.
+If you are looking for support when installing or operating Opencast, we recommend subscribing to the Opencast users list; posting requires an account for GMail.

 {% include simplebox.html backgroundcolor=site.data.colors.box
-content="## Opencast Announcements
+content="## Opencast Announcements (community list)

 [announcements@opencast.org](mailto:announcements@opencast.org)
 - For all matters related to academic video (technical, didactical) in general and Opencast in particular; announcements
-- More a newsletter, as users cannot post to this list
+- More a newsletter, as users cannot post to this list; low traffic therefore
 - Highly recommended for everybody interested in the Opencast software and community

 [Subscribe/archive](https://groups.google.com/a/opencast.org/forum/#!forum/announcements)" %}